How to Create a Goth Garden

 Many Goth gardens also include herbs.
 The creepy names of the herbs found in ancient witches’ herb gardens– such as bear’s foot, bull’s eyes and ass’s ears– had a very practical purpose.
 The creepy names helped protect untrained herbalists from poisoning themselves.

 To recreate these gardens, plant dark-colored herbs and vegetables such as ‘Dark Opal’ basil, almost black ‘Ibis Hybrid’ lettuce, Black Spanish radish, ‘Black Krim’ tomatoes and ‘Purple Beauty’ peppers.
 Use broken pallet slats with hand-painted eerie common and folkloric names as plant labels.
-Adding garden accoutrements like scarecrows, hanging bats, straw brooms, and black pots will round out your coven-ient (see what I did there?) outdoor kitchen.
+Adding garden accoutrements like scarecrows, hanging bats, straw brooms, and black pots will round out your coven-ient outdoor kitchen.
+(See what I did there?)

 For More Inspiration: